What Are Some Cheaper Alternatives to the Ahrefs API?

 Semrush is, in many ways, one of the most direct competitors with Ahrefs in terms of being the biggest and best SEO tool on the block.
 In fact, I wouldn't be surprised if a decent number of you who found this post were looking for Semrush API alternatives rather than Ahrefs API alternatives.

 That's because Semrush API access is gated in a similar way as Majestic; that is, it's part of the high-tier business subscription rather than something you can get on its own.
-It's only available as part of the Advanced plan, which is $550 per month.
+It's only available as part of the Business plan, which is $499.95 per month (or the newer Semrush One Advanced plan at $549/mo, which also includes API access and AI visibility features).
 But wait; that's just for access to the API.
 To use it, you also need API Units, which are an added fee per million credits (units) you buy.

 The upside is that most of their API calls are relatively light on unit usage, so you can get Semrush data for analytics, projects, trends, listings, map ranking, and various other APIs for a fairly reasonable credit usage.